 - Allowing participants to use their existing clinician/therapist.
 The assessment would be funded by the NDIA and be delivered using the tools and format required.
-We are mindful that the NDIA is concerned about 'sympathy bias,' but believe that it can be managed and controlled for if bias exists.
-Oversight via the Australian National Audit Office and leveraging of professional standards governing clinicians/practitioners would hold assessors accountable. - A requirement that functional assessments for autistic people are conducted in accordance with the government-endorsed National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia.
+We are mindful that the NDIA is concerned about 'sympathy bias,' but believe that if this actually exists, it can be of managed and controlled for.
+Oversight via the Australian National Audit Office and leveraging professional standards governing clinicians/practitioners would hold assessors accountable. - A requirement that mandatory assessments for autistic people are conducted in accordance with the government-endorsed National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia.